rusherdv/chatify/README.md

   <h1>Chatify</h1>
 </div>

-Coded on React in the frontend and Firebase on the backend
+Real time chat app programmed on ReactJS and using Firebase for backend and database.

 <hr>